 - For each of the consecutive slides, edit the countdown number until the last slide contains the ending countdown number.

-- Insert a concluding slide with text such “Finished” or “Time’s Up!”
+- Insert a concluding slide with text such as “Finished” or “Time’s Up!”
 Optionally, add a blank, black slide at the end.

 - For an easier and more professional display, save your presentation as a PowerPoint Show.
 Choose File > Save As and change the Save as type to PowerPoint Show.
 This format automatically launches the slide show without opening PowerPoint.
 Tip: Copy your show file to the desktop for easy access.